 The 4-H program of Cornell Cooperative Extension of Orange County is excited to offer you the opportunity to participate in our specially designed 4-H School Programs.
 Each has been developed for ease of use in the classroom, and is sure to enhance interest in important topics such as science, technology and safety.
-We’ve highlighted three of our most popular programs here, but are happy to discuss other programs you would be interested in.
-Registration for these programs is due by December 20.
+We’ve highlighted 2 of our most popular programs here, but are happy to discuss other programs you would be interested in.
+Registration for these programs is due by February 1.

 For registration or more info, contact Ingrid at 845-344-1234.